Disable Two-factor Authentication

 From the Access Management section of the Administration menu, select Users.

-Click the Full Name link of the user account for which you want to restore access.
+Click the name of the user account for which you want to restore access.
 Use the filter in the header to find users that match specific attributes.

 Locate the Two-factor authentication setting.